willow9/Warehouse/README.md

 ## Warehouse stock managament app
-User can see the product list, add new item, edit description, amount, price, track price and quantity changes (last 5).
+User can see the product list, add a new item, edit the description, amount, price, track price and quantity changes (last 5).

 ### Technologies
 App created using: